Triillian/ALBW-poptracker/README.md

 ## Release Notes

 - Author: arborelia for Tracker, Trillian for AutoTrack
-- Based heavily on the EmoTracker pack by RickwithanH
+- Based heavily on the EmoTracker pack by RickWithAnH

 ## Usage Guide